-- 7. Write an interactive program to implement the following operations on stack.a.
-PUSHb.
-POP - 8.
-Program to implement Tower of Hanoi problem. - 9.
+Write an interactive program to implement the following operations on stack using arrays a.PUSH b. pop b.POP

+- 8. Program to implement Tower of Hanoi problem. - 9.
 Write an interactive program to perform insertion and deletion operations in Linear Queue using arrays. - 10.
-Write an interactive program to perform insertion and deletion operations in Circular Queue using arrays. - 11.
+Write an interactive program to perform insertion and deletion operations in Circular Queue usingarrays. - 11.
 Write an interactive program to insert a node in a linked list at the front, delete a node from the rear and display. - 12.
-Write an interactive program to implement pre order, post order and in order traversal of a binary tree using linked list.
+Write an interactive program to implement preorder, post order and in order traversal of a binary tree using linked list.